 From 1910 onwards, the Michel family moved to the Paris area, to 14 Impasse des Chateaupieds in Rueil in the Hauts de Seine department.
 Then, after the floods of 1910, the family moved to 9, rue Haute.
 Why did they leave the Meuse?
-According to his granddaughter Maude and his great-grandson Joël Poulain, who now lives in Sommières in the Gard, Lucien made some poor business deals.
+According to his granddaughter and his great-grandson, Lucien made some poor business deals.
 He put all of his money into buying horses, which all became ill and died.
 The couple was therefore ruined.
 Lucien was then hired at the Arsenal de Rueil, which included artillery and tank assembly and repair workshops during the First World War.

 The couple arrived in Rueil, which had become Rueil Malmaison in 1928, with two children, Germaine and Marcel.
 They were to have two other daughters: Yvonne born on January 31, 1912 and Renée Clémentine born on August 7, 1914.

-Irma, Marcel Germain’s mother, remained a stay-at-home mother and raised all her daughters’ children.
-Maude, Jean-Claude, Jacqueline and Jacques are the grandchildren whose birth and/or death certificates we were able to find.
-Maude also told us that her grandmother Irma had falsified her birth name during the Second World War, in 1940, in order to hide her Jewish ancestry: her surname Bloch thus became Blochet.
+Irma, Marcel Germain’s mother, remained a stay-at-home mother and raised all her daughters’ children, two boys and two girls, whose birth and/or death certificates we were able to find.
+The niece also told us that her grandmother Irma had falsified her birth name during the Second World War, in 1940, in order to hide her Jewish ancestry: her surname Bloch thus became Blochet.

 Marcel Germain Michel